canidlogic/dog/doc/DogVars.md

 - `uri_css`

 The path to the `main.css` resource.
 If you are following the recommended approach of serving this CSS file as a global resource, this path should be the path to the specific Yip global resource holding the CSS file.
 This should be served as a `text/css` file, and the data contained within should be the `main.css` file in the `res` directory.

-- `uri_js_gallery`

-The path to the `gallery.js` resource.
-Actually, it is recommended that you use the minified `gallery_min.js` script, which is smaller and faster.
-If you are following the recommended approach of serving this JavaScript file as a global resource, this path should be the path to the specific Yip global resource holding the JavaScript file.
-This should be served as a `text/javascript` file, and the data contained within is recommended to be the `gallery_min.js` file in the `res` directory, though you can also use the `gallery.js` file.

 - `uri_catalog`